Actual Case #1

 If you have been accused of indecent exposure in the Los Angeles area, it is imperative that you avail yourself of the best possible criminal defense team.
 The consequences of a conviction can be severe and lifelong.

 We at the Law Offices of Jeff Voll have extensive experience at handling indecent exposure and other sex crime allegations.
-Our team of indecent defense attorneys includes those who formerly were prosecutors of this crime, allowing us to foresee the next move of the prosecution and to counter it effectively.
+Our team of indecent exposure defense lawyers have never been prosecutors and have only defended against these types of crimes.
 We know how to choose and proceed with the best possible defense for each case.